Marius-Augustin/Auto-Service/README.md

 ### Further Notes
 * The project purpose is educational, first and foremost.
 * The instructions and requirements are included into the repository.
-* Course "Object-Oriented Programming", ACS IS 2023.
+* Course Object-Oriented Programming, ACS IS 2023.